mkokes/Fretomaton/README.md

 - **Precise Calculations**: Uses standard equal temperament formulas for mathematically accurate fret positioning
 - **Multiple Instruments**: Supports electric guitars, acoustic guitars, classical guitars, bass guitars, and ukuleles with preset configurations
 - **Dual Unit System**: Work in metric (mm) or imperial (inches) with real-time conversion
-- **Print-Ready Output**: Generates SVG templates at true 1:1 scale for direct use as cutting guides
+- **Print-Ready Output**: Generates SVG templates with verified 1:1 scale accuracy for direct use as cutting guides
 - **Real-Time Preview**: See your fretboard template update as you adjust parameters
 - **Comprehensive Validation**: Built-in validation ensures realistic and buildable measurements
 - **Responsive Design**: Works on desktop and tablet devices